MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Bookings/New-MgBookingBusinessService.md

   - `[UniqueId <String>]`: For internal use only.
   - `[UniqueIdType <String>]`: locationUniqueIdType

-DEFAULTREMINDERS <IMicrosoftGraphBookingReminder1\[]>: The default set of reminders for an appointment of this service.
+DEFAULTREMINDERS <IMicrosoftGraphBookingReminder[]>: The default set of reminders for an appointment of this service.
 The value of this property is available only when reading this bookingService by its ID.
   - `[Message <String>]`: The message in the reminder.
   - `[Offset <TimeSpan?>]`: The amount of time before the start of an appointment that the reminder should be sent.
 It's denoted in ISO 8601 format.
   - `[Recipients <String>]`:

-INPUTOBJECT `<IBookingsIdentity>`: Identity Parameter
+INPUTOBJECT <IBookingsIdentity>: Identity Parameter
   - `[BookingAppointmentId <String>]`: key: id of bookingAppointment
   - `[BookingBusinessId <String>]`: key: id of bookingBusiness
   - `[BookingCurrencyId <String>]`: key: id of bookingCurrency